Obiter dictum: In the United States

-United States Supreme Court's obiter dicta can be influential.
+The United States Supreme Court's obiter dicta can be influential.
 One example in the Supreme Court's history is the 1886 case Santa Clara County v.
 Southern Pacific Railroad Co..
 A passing remark from Chief Justice Morrison R. Waite, recorded by the court reporter before oral argument, now forms the basis for the doctrine that juristic persons are entitled to protection under the Fourteenth Amendment.
 Whether or not Chief Justice Waite's remark constitutes binding precedent is arguable, but subsequent rulings treat it as such.

 In other instances, obiter dicta can suggest an interpretation of law that has no bearing on the case at hand but might be useful in future cases.
 The most notable instance of such an occurrence is the history of the famous Footnote 4 to United States v.
 Carolene Products Co.
 (1938), which, while rejecting use of the Due Process Clause to block most legislation, suggested that the clause might be applied to strike down legislation dealing with questions of "fundamental right".
 This obiter dictum is generally considered to have led to the doctrine of strict scrutiny (and subsequently intermediate scrutiny) in racial-, religious-, and sexual-discrimination cases, first articulated in Korematsu v.
 United States (1944).
 The judgment of Korematsu v.
 United States was itself condemned by the same court in obiter dictum in Trump v.
 Hawaii (2018).